Software-Savants/DataSurgeX/README.md

 All code should be thoroughly tested and include relevant test cases.
 All new features or major changes should be documented in the relevant sections of the README file.
 ## Credits
-DataSurgeX was developed by User.
+DataSurgeX was developed by [software-Savants](https://github.com/Software-Savants).
 Additional contributions have been made by Contributor 1 and Contributor 2.

 ## License
 DataSurgeX is licensed under the MIT License.